robert/robert.github.com/_posts/2021-02-16-osquery-deployment.md

 title: "Reliable osquery deployment for the paranoid"
 tags: [Security]
 og_image: https://robertheaton.com/images/osquery-4.png
 custom_meta: "I’d like to start with a short story.
-Last year we started rolling out osquery to Stripe’s server fleet.
+Last year we started rolling out osquery to Stripe’s server fleet."
-"
 ---
 *Here's the recording, transcript, and slides for a talk about gingerly deploying osquery to a server fleet that I gave at osquery@scale 2021.*